Moving Your Student to College: Everything You Need to Know

 move your student to college

-2. Check Out your Dorm Map When Planning Your College Move
+2. Check Out Your Dorm Map When Planning Your College Move

 Most colleges provide a dorm room map that offers up information about the square footage, the style of the beds in the room, and the storage options.
 If your student will be sharing a dorm room, you will need to cut that number in half.
 In addition, you will need to consider how much storage your student will have in one half of the room.